Home Guides Recipes Safety Resources Download Free

 Frequently Asked Questions

-Most babies are ready from about 6 months.
-This is when they can usually sit upright independently, have lost their tongue-thrust, show interest in food and have good head control.
-It is recommended to always consult with your health visitor before starting.
+Most babies are ready from around 6 months.
+Key signs include sitting upright independently, losing the tongue-thrust reflex, showing interest in food, and having good head control.
+Always speak to your health visitor before starting.

-In the first few months of BLW, very little food may actually be consumed - don't worry!
-Remember - "Food before one is just for fun" - breast milk or formula still remains the primary source of nutrition.
+In the early months, very little food may actually be consumed — and that is completely normal.
+"Food before one is just for fun" — breast milk or formula remains the primary source of nutrition.
 Let your baby self-regulate.
-By 12 months, solid foods will gradually become their main source of nutrition.
+By 12 months, solid foods gradually become their main nutrition.

-When done correctly with the appropriate foods and supervision, BLW is safe to practice.
-Studies show there is no increased risk of choking compared to traditional weaning.
-They key is understanding the difference between gagging (normal and protective) and choking (severe medical emergency), proper food preparation, and constant supervision.
+When done correctly with appropriate foods and constant supervision, BLW is safe.
+Studies show no increased risk of choking compared to traditional weaning.
+The key is understanding the difference between gagging (normal) and choking (a medical emergency), correct food preparation, and never leaving your baby unattended.
+See our Safety guide for full guidance.

-Yes, but go by your baby's adjusted age (due date, not birth date) and developmental readiness.
-Premature babies sometimes need more time to develop the skills needed for BLW.
-Always consult your health visitor about timing and approach.
+Yes, but go by your baby's adjusted age (calculated from their due date, not birth date) and their developmental readiness.
+Premature babies sometimes need more time to develop the motor skills for BLW.
+Always discuss timing and approach with your health visitor or paediatrician.

-The key is education and communication.
-Share research, videos, and resources with them.
-Take an infant CPR class together.
-Start slowly with simple, less scary foods.
-Let concerned family members observe supervised meals.
-Sometimes having your health visitor explain the approach helps gain support.
+Education and open communication are the keys.
+Share research, videos, and resources.
+Take an infant first aid class together.
+Start with simple, familiar foods.
+Invite concerned family members to observe a supervised mealtime.
+Having your health visitor explain the approach can also help.

-Not necessarily!
-You can share family foods with your baby (just hold the salt), which is more economical than buying special baby food.
-Batch cooking and freezing portions saves money.
-While some families buy special BLW products, they're not necessary - simple whole foods work perfectly.
+Not necessarily.
+Sharing family meals with your baby (just hold the salt) is more economical than buying specialist baby food.
+Batch cooking and freezing saves both time and money.
+Special BLW products are not required — simple whole foods are all you need.

-Yes, small amounts of water can be offered with meals from around 6 months.
-Use an open cup or straw cup rather than sippy cups.
-Water shouldn't replace breast milk or formula.
-A few ounces per day is sufficient in the first year.
+Yes — small amounts of cooled boiled tap water can be offered with meals from around 6 months.
+Use an open cup or straw cup rather than a sippy cup to support oral motor development.
+Water should not replace breast milk or formula in the first year.

 Mess Management

-• Use a splat mat or an old sheet under the high chair
+• Use a splat mat or old sheet under the high chair

-• Try feeding baby in just a nappy during warmer weather
+• Feed baby in just a nappy during warmer weather

-• Keep a wet cloth or wipes handy for quick cleanup
+• Keep a damp cloth nearby for quick cleanup

-• Get a high chair with minimal crevices for easier cleaning
+• Choose a high chair with minimal crevices

-• If you have a pet, let them help clean the floor
+• If you have a pet, they make excellent floor cleaners

-• Take lots of photos - especially of the mess!
-You'll laugh later.
+• Take lots of photos — especially of the mess

 Making Life Easier